d2l-ai/d2l-en/chapter_introduction/intro.md

  * Write a program that given an image can identify all the people it contains, drawing outlines around each.
-  * Write a progam that presents users with products that they are likely to enjoy but unlikely, in the natural course of browsing, to encounter.
+  * Write a program that presents users with products that they are likely to enjoy but unlikely, in the natural course of browsing, to encounter.